Alluxio/alluxio/docs/en/Extensions.md

 `alluxio.extensions.dir` on Alluxio servers.

-To list the installed extensions on any given host running the Alluxio processes, use `bin/alluxio extensios ls`.
+To list the installed extensions on any given host running the Alluxio processes, use `bin/alluxio extensions ls`.
 The utility lists installed extensions by scanning the local extensions directory.

 The `bin/alluxio extensions uninstall` command works similar to `install` using hosts specified in `conf/masters` and `conf/workers`.